 Our top-tier strategies are partnership-led.
-They explain where we are at in Kirklees - what our opportunities and challenges are, what we most need to do to improve, and the role each of us as partners to make this happen.
+They explain where we are at in Kirklees - what our opportunities and challenges are, what we most need to do to improve, and the role each of partners plays to make this happen.